LunarDigitalAssetsLLC/cryptocompareLDA/README.rst

-CryptoCompare Python API Wrapper by LDA
+CC | CryptoCompare Python API Wrapper by LDA
 #############

 Python3 Wrapper to query cryptocurrency prices (and more) using the CryptoCompare_ API.